vajbe/products-manager/README.md

-ProductsManager
- *This project is built on MEAN stack.

-Features
+Products Manager is fully built on JS frameworks like Angular, Express, Node.
+This uses Mongo db as a data store.
- *Add product to the store
+Features include storing new product to the data store,  fetching product details and updating it.
- *Search for the product and update data